5 Rarest and Most Valuable Coins in the World… Where Are They?

 Image Source – Wiki

-The 1804 Silver Dollar-Class 1 (the Watters-Childs Specimen) is a rare and beautiful example of early US currency.
-The front features the Grecian profile of a woman with flowing hair that contains a bow, a draped bust, and a Grecian profile that is surrounded by the word liberty, stars, and the date 1804.
+The 1804 Silver Dollar-Class 1 (the Watters-Childs Specimen) is a rare and beautiful example of early U.S. currency.
+The front features the Grecian profile of a woman with flowing hair with a bow, a draped bust, and a Grecian profile surrounded by Liberty, stars, and the date 1804.
 It was sold for $4,140,000 on August 30, 1990, by Bowers & Merena.
-Its superior condition and historic significance, as well as its ownership by the Sultan of Muscat, got another bid of $10,575,000 when it was put up for auction again in 2016, but that failed to reach the consignor’s reserve price and it was not sold.
+Its superior condition, historical significance, and ownership by the Sultan of Muscat got another bid of $10,575,000 when it was put up for auction again in 2016.
+However, that failed to reach the consignor’s reserve price and was not sold.

 #4.
 1913 Liberty Head Nickle